oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 In the **Designer** section, you can define the structure of your report.

 .. image:: /user/img/reports/custom_reports_2.png
+   :alt: View the settings under the Designer section

 There are four main subsections that help you build your report: